valboz/VBBinaryLensing/docs/BinaryLenses.md

 ## Binary lensing with extended sources

 For extended sources, our recommended general purpose function is `BinaryMag2`, as shown in the quick start section.
-This also depends on the source radius $\rho$:
+This function also depends on $\rho$, the source radius in units of the total Einstein angle:

 ```
 double Mag, s, q, y1, y2,rho;